 Taxpayers of VAT can subtract from the fees accrued for the operations they carry out, the fees they have borne in their acquisitions of goods and services or in their imports, provided that certain requirements are met. .
 This right to deduct input VAT constitutes a fundamental element in the tax's operating scheme.

-In this section, a number of essential points must be taken into account, such as the following:
+In this section a series of essential points must be taken into account, such as:

 The requirements that must be met for VAT to be deductible.

-The creation and expiry of the right to deduct, i.e. when the deduction can be made and from when VAT can no longer be deducted.
+The birth and expiration of the right to deduct, that is, when the deduction can be made and from what moment VAT can no longer be deducted.

-The exercise of the right to deduct, i.e. how the deduction is made.
+The exercise of the right to deduct, or what is the same, how the deduction is made.

-Input VAT which is deductible when the pro-rata rule is applied.
+The input VAT that is deductible when the pro rata rule is applied.

-The regularisation of deductions for investment goods.Capital goods are used in different years and the input tax paid on their acquisition must be deducted according to the use of these goods over the years of their use.
+The regularization of deductions for investment assets.
+Investment assets are used in different years and the fee incurred in their acquisition must be deducted based on the use of these assets over the years of their use.

-The requirements to be met in order to be able to deduct input VAT on transactions preparatory to or prior to the supplies of goods or services constituting the economic activity.
+The requirements that must be met to be able to deduct input VAT in preparatory or prior operations to the deliveries of goods or services that constitute economic activity.

 The rectification of deductions already made.

-Each of these points is discussed in more detail below:
+Each of these points is analyzed in more detail below: